 - Old growth pristine redwoods, 30 miles inland from us, a three-mile easy hike.
 I tell people "It feels ancient and remote, because it is."
 A highly recommended, top choice.

 - The Cobbler’s Walk

 - An amazing pristine headlands walk.
 Not a car, road, or house to be seen -- or even another person generally!
-The trail-head is right across from our driveway, where our other inn is located, The Inn at Cobbler's Walk.
+The trail-head is right across from our driveway, where our other inn is located, aptly named The Inn at the Cobbler's Walk.

 - Russian Gulch State Park waterfall trail

 - Three miles north of us, a 3 mile walk to the waterfall.
 Be sure to also take the loop return trail.
 It's one of the prettiest walks in the area.